Steve James (actor)

 Steve James (February 19, 1952 – December 18, 1993) was an American actor, stunt performer and martial artist.
-He starred mostly in action films such as the American Ninja series, The Delta Force (1986), The Exterminator (1980), and Avenging Force (1986).
+He starred mostly in action films, often from Cannon Films, such as the American Ninja series, The Delta Force (1986), The Exterminator (1980), and Avenging Force (1986).
 James also portrayed Kung Fu Joe in the 1988 comedy/spoof film I'm Gonna Git You Sucka, and its 1990 television pilot spinoff Hammer, Slammer, & Slade.

-Life and career
+Early life

-James was born and reared in New York City.
+James was born and raised in New York City.
 His father was trumpet player Hubie James, and his uncle was James Wall, who played Mr. Baxter on the children's television series Captain Kangaroo.
 His godfather was Joe Seneca who, among many roles, played Danny Glover's character's father in Silverado.
-Joe Seneca was instrumental in Steve becoming interested in action films as he took him to movies on 42nd Street when he was a child.
-He graduated from Power Memorial Academy in 1970, then attended C.W.
-Post College as an Arts and Film major.
+Seneca was instrumental in Steve becoming interested in action films as he took him to movies on 42nd Street when he was a child.
+He graduated from Power Memorial Academy in 1970, then attended C. W. Post College as an Arts and Film major.

+Career

 Upon graduating he became involved in stage work and TV commercials.
 James started his film career off as a stunt performer for such New York based film productions as The Wiz, The Warriors, and The Wanderers.
-He began playing bit parts in the mid 1970s appearing in films such as The Land That Time Forgot (1974) and The Warriors (1979).
-In the early 1980s, he appeared in several low-budget films such as The Exterminator (1980), He Knows You're Alone (1980) and The Soldier (1982).
+He began playing bit parts in the mid-1970s, appearing in films such as The Land That Time Forgot (1974) and The Warriors (1979).

+In 1980, James acted in James Glickenhaus's vigilante film The Exterminator.
+The film is about two Vietnam veterans played by James and Robert Ginty, who live in the Bronx.
+James's character is attacked and paralyzed by a street gang, which turns Ginty's character into a vigilante.
+The film was a success grossing $35 million at the box office launching Ginty's career as an action film leading man.

+Moving forward, he was often cast as a sidekick to a lead character in action films and as a supporting character in serious dramas and comedies.
+He appeared in several low-budget films such as He Knows You're Alone (1980), The Soldier (1982) and Vigilante 1982).
 He also guest-starred in episodes of television series such as T.J.
-Hooker, E/R and The Dukes of Hazzard.
-In 1983, he had a part as Ptl.
-Gibbons in Vigilante.
+Hooker and E/R.

+In 1984, James acted in John Sayles's critically acclaimed film science-fiction comedy The Brother from Another Planet, starring Joe Morton.
+With fellow thespians Darryl Edwards, Ren Woods, and Bill Cobbs, they play barflies.
+Reviewer Deborah Jerome of The Record said that they delivered good performances to the film.
+That year on television, James acted in an episode of The Dukes of Hazzard.